 The main amendments defined in Law No. 1028 were designed to promote the development of Peruvian capital markets by extending the range of financial services that could be offered by microfinance institutions (i.e., non-banks) without requiring SBS authorization.
 Law No. 1028 also modified the framework in which the Peruvian financial system is to be harmonized with the international standards established by the Basel II Accord (which aims to minimize the issues regarding regulatory arbitrage).
 Since July 2009, Peruvian financial institutions generally have applied a standardized method to calculate their capital requirement related to credit, market and operational risk.
 As an alternative to the standardized method, financial institutions may request authorization from the SBS to use different models for calculating the reserve amount associated with any of these three risks.
-In July 2009, the SBS started receiving applications to use alternative models, referred to as Internal Models Method, then the institution will have to maintain between 80% and 95% of the standard amount during a phase in period.
+In July 2009, the SBS started receiving applications to use alternative models, referred to as Internal Models Methods.
+If the amount of an institution's reserve requirements would be higher using the standard model than it would be using the approved Internal Models Method, then the institution will have to maintain between 80% and 95% of the standard amount during a phase in period.
 Even after the phase in period, institutions using an Internal Models Method will be subject to regulatory capital floors.